Production AI is Terrifying (And How to Fix It)

 Mastra includes processors that catch common patterns:

-import { Agent } from '@mastra/core/agent';import { PromptInjectionDetector, UnicodeNormalizer } from '@mastra/core/processors';import { openai } from '@ai-sdk/openai';
+import { Agent } from '@mastra/core/agent';import { PromptInjectionDetector, UnicodeNormalizer } from '@mastra/core/processors';

-export const secureAgent = new Agent({ id: 'fortress-assistant', name: 'fortress-assistant', instructions: 'You are a secure assistant.', model: openai('gpt-5'), inputProcessors: [ // 1.
-Scrub invisible characters new UnicodeNormalizer({ id: 'unicode-normalizer', stripControlChars: true, collapseWhitespace: true, }), // 2.
-Detect the attempt new PromptInjectionDetector({ id: 'prompt-injection-detector', model: openai('gpt-5-nano'), // Cheap, fast threshold: 0.8, strategy: 'block', // Hard stop detectionTypes: ['injection', 'jailbreak', 'system-override'], }), ],});The UnicodeNormalizer strips out control characters and collapses whitespace.
+export const secureAgent = new Agent({ id: 'fortress-assistant', name: 'fortress-assistant', instructions: 'You are a secure assistant.', model: 'openai/gpt-5.5', inputProcessors: [ // 1.
+Scrub invisible characters new UnicodeNormalizer({ stripControlChars: true, collapseWhitespace: true, }), // 2.
+Detect the attempt new PromptInjectionDetector({ model: GUARDRAIL_MODEL, threshold: 0.8, strategy: 'block', // Hard stop detectionTypes: ['injection', 'jailbreak', 'system-override'], lastMessageOnly: true, }), ],});The UnicodeNormalizer strips out control characters and collapses whitespace.
 The PromptInjectionDetector analyzes the cleaned input for patterns that suggest someone’s trying to override your instructions.

-You configure how aggressive you want the detection to be (the threshold parameter) and what should happen when it trips (block, log, or just flag it).
+You configure how aggressive you want the detection to be (the threshold parameter) and what should happen when it trips (block, warn, filter, or rewrite).

 2. Handling PII